 - Children matters, such as how much time the children will spend with each parent, issues related to their wellbeing.

 - The terms and timings of any divorce proceedings.

 - Urgent interim issues.
 For example, payment of unexpected expenses, or the use of a family car or a holiday with the children that is not agreed by one party.

 - If you are able to reach an agreement, the mediator will prepare a formal document, which you can both review and, if necessary, obtain legal advice.

 Most couples would like to come to an amicable agreement, but this can be difficult to achieve by themselves.
 Family mediation helps to resolve issues in a constructive and cost-effective manner, focusing on what matters most to your family.
 For many couples, they find it easier to discuss issues with a mediator present.
 It provides a safe space for exploring the options.

-We’re firm believers that mediation is an excellent option for couples wanting to seek an amicable resolution to their matter.
-Both Jacqueline and Vanessa are members of Resolution – a community of family law professionals who aim to resolve issues in a collaborative, constructive manner.
+Jacqueline is a firm believer that mediation is an excellent option for couples wanting to seek an amicable resolution to their matter.
+Jacqueline is a member of Resolution – a community of family law professionals who aim to resolve issues in a collaborative, constructive manner.